apache/camel-website/content/blog/2022/05/camel317-whatsnew/index.md

 same user experience to everyone; without the need for a Kubernetes platform.

 Having JBang installed, then you can easily run a Camel application from a terminal.
+At first install Camel into JBang so you can run using the `camel` command:

+    jbang app install camel@apache/camel

-To quickly create a new basic Camel integration use the `init` command:
+Then you can quickly create a new basic Camel integration use the `init` command:

     camel init hello.java

-And then you can run the file:
+And run the file (use `ctrl + c` to stop):

     camel run hello.java